-The WPBPD has a dedicated Emergency Field Force Team (EFF).
+The Police Department has a dedicated Emergency Field Force Team (EFF).
 The EFF Team provides a ready response to situations which require the use of special weapons or tactics beyond the capabilities of normally equipped and trained police officers.
-The EFF Team responds to civil disturbances and mass arrest situations as well as search and rescue post disaster incidents.
+The EFF Team responds to civil disturbances and mass arrest situations as well as post disaster search and rescue incidents.
 The current EFF Team vehicle used to transport the necessary equipment and personnel is non-operational due to mechanical failures.
-The current EFF Team vehicle is a 2005 Sterling brand ambulance that was de-commissioned by the WPBFR Department.
-It currently has 117,000 miles on the odometer, with unknown engine hours.
-The WPBPD is seeking to replace the EFF response vehicle with a 2025 MV607 SBA chassis vehicle manufactured and up-fitted by EVI Inc.
+Requested funding will allow the PD to replace the current EFF response vehicle with a 2025 MV607 SBA chassis vehicle.